AnneLew/MGM/README.md

 # CharismaBiodiv
 Charisma is a process-based, eco-physiological model for the growth of submerged macrophytes.
 It was originally published by van Nes et al. (2003); the code in this repository is a simplified re-implementation in Julia language.

-For a comprehensive description of the original model, see the model's manual that can be downloaded here: https://www.projectenaew.wur.nl/charisma/
+For a comprehensive description of the original model, see the model's manual that can be downloaded from the [project webpage](https://www.projectenaew.wur.nl/charisma/).
 For documentation of differences from this version to the original one see the manual in the *doc* folder.
 For the source code, see the *model* folder.

 Exemplary input files for lake and species parameter sets can be found in the *input_examples* folder.
 To run the model, the folder has to be renamed into *input*.